anthill/6element/user_research/Trashes/trash_recyclingCenter.md

 ![Professional](professional.png)

-unctual users: punctual events such as a move or spring clean. [doc LV]
+Punctual users: punctual events such as a move or spring clean. [doc LV]

 Bigger the place we live in is, more trashes we can accumulate before throwing out everything at the same time.
 People living in tiny places can't keep any trash and have to throw them out immediately. [doc LV]
  * *How do they solve this problem?*